cadet/CADET-Core/doc/interface/unit_operations/general_rate_model.rst

 Spatial discretization - Numerical Methods
 ------------------------------------------

 CADET offers two spatial discretization methods: Finite Volumes (FV) and Discontinuous Galerkin (DG).
-Only the input fields for the chosen method need to be specified.
+Each method has it's own set of input fields.
 While both methods approximate the same solution to the same underlying model, they may differ in terms of computational performance.
-Generally, FV is more performant for solutions with steep gradients or discontinuities, while DG excels for rather smooth solutions.
+With our currently implemented variants of FV and DG, FV perform better for solutions with steep gradients or discontinuities, while DG can be much faster for rather smooth solutions.
-We note that DG is only faster in the sense that less spatial discrete points are required to achieve the same accuracy as FV.
-For the same number of discrete points, DG will be slower, but more accurate.
+For the same number of discrete points, DG will generally be slower but often more accurate.

 For further information on the choice of discretization methods and their parameters, see :ref:`spatial_discretization_methods`.

 ``SPATIAL_METHOD``